How to Use Hurricane Notification Templates to Keep Employees Safe and Informed

 Hurricane notification templates should be created in such a way that you can easily deliver messages across all available communication channels, including:

-During a hurricane, communications systems and providers often experience outages and other disruptions, which can impact your ability to reach people via standard channels (e.g., cell phones).
+During a hurricane, communications systems and providers often experience power outages and other disruptions, which can impact your ability to reach people via standard channels (e.g., cell phones).
+On an episode of The Employee Safety Podcast, Melissa Huffman with the National Weather Service emphasized that hurricane communication requires multiple redundant channels to be reliable.
+“One of the takeaways that I have from Hurricane Harvey is to have a backup for your backup.
+How are you going to get through an event when your failsafe is no longer there?”
 To guarantee message delivery, take advantage of all of the channels at your fingertips.

 The message — Draft notification templates in advance

-Specific messages can be prewritten for each action plan in an emergency plan.
+Specific messages can be prewritten for each action in an emergency plan.
 Be succinct and provide clear instructions to keep employees safe.
-Use read receipts to verify the intended audience has received the message.
-This verification step ensures the recipient received the message, is safe, and can respond.
+Use read receipts as an important verification step to ensure the recipient received the message, is safe, and can respond.

 For communication channels where character counts are limited (e.g., SMS, mobile push notification), consider directing employees to an event page where you can include more comprehensive information (see example below).